Finders—keepers 😉 Want to keep all CLM knowledge handy?

 Prepare a library of approved clauses and templates

-Legal teams tend to spend more time drafting contracts than necessary when they are unsure of the clauses they’re using.
+Legal teams tend to spend more time than necessary drafting contracts when they are unsure of the clauses they’re using.
 You can make your team more productive and contract-compliant by compiling legal-approved clauses and templates.
 It will also standardize formats, reducing the need for manual corrections and time-consuming back-and-forths.

 Stay on top of version control

-CLM systems track changes and ensure everyone’s working on the latest version.
-No user will be making updates that someone else has already done.
-Version control guarantees that you release a contract in its final form and with 100% accurate data.
+CLM systems track changes and ensure everyone’s working only on the latest version.
+No user will be making the same adjustments that someone else did before.
+Version control guarantees that when you finalize a contract, it’s in its final form and with 100% accurate data.

 Create well-defined and documented workflows

-Your legal team won’t have to spend too much time monitoring and facilitating all the stages of the contract lifecycle.
+Your legal team won’t have to spend too much time monitoring and facilitating all contract lifecycle stages.
 You’ll free up the team’s bandwidth for more meaningful work while preventing tasks and minute details from falling through the cracks.

 Simplify and standardize the contract request process

-Manually requesting contracts and capturing information might result in errors and unnecessary delays.
-By digitizing the contract request process, you can standardize data collection and make it easy for people to gather all the necessary details.
+Manually requesting contracts and information might result in errors and unnecessary delays.
+By digitizing the contract request process, you can standardize data collection and make it easy for people to gather all necessary details.
 The legal team won’t have to swamp people with emails or make repeated phone calls.

 Fast-track the approval process

-Approval is often one of the slowest parts of the contract lifecycle.
-You can speed it up by automating email notifications and enabling e-signatures in your CLM system.
-Set the software to send alerts when the contract is ready for approval.
-Make sure your software encrypts data so the stakeholders can access documents from anywhere in the world without worrying about security breaches.
+CLM systems help you speed it up by automating notifications and enabling e-signatures.
+The software can also send alerts when the contract is ready for approval.
+Data is even encrypted so that stakeholders are able to access documents from anywhere in the world without worrying about security breaches.

 Boost security with granular access controls

 For greater security, your CLM system should allow you to limit access to highly confidential documents.
 Setting feature-based and role-based permissions will help you avoid security breaches and careless errors.
-For instance, a “read-only” user access prevents people from making unintended edits on contracts.
+For instance, a “read-only” user access prevents people from making unintended edits to contracts.